xasos/Markly/README.md

 <img src="http://i.imgur.com/DPUcdts.png"></img><br>
 ## What is Markly?
 Markly is a powerful bookmark manager with tagging, sharing, and managing.
-Written in AngularJS.
+Written in AngularJS and Lodash.

-**NOTICE**: Not complete, under active development.

 ## How do I use Markly?
 Navigate over to http://markly.herokuapp.com to get started.